 Why Different Asset Classes?

-Here are a couple reasons for this common practice:
+Here are a couple of reasons for this common practice:

 Further Portfolio Diversification